-Communication is expected so short introductions to pieces or similar are encouraged as well as general playing communication.
-Don't go over the top though; think about the suitability of the communication and the size of your "venue".
+Communication through performance is expected, and short introductions to pieces or similar are encouraged.
+Consider the suitability and appropriateness of the communication as well as the size of your "venue".

 Candidates are expected to perform their whole programme from memory but they will need to have provided full score or drum sheet for the examiner.
 Development and solo sections must be clearly indicated on the scores, though they do not need to be notated.